leecade/fe/README.md

 > Type Enter if be requested to generate entry file

-Now we are in dev mode, you may edit the `src/index.js` with liveload supports.
+Now that we are in dev mode, you may edit the `src/index.js` with liveload supports.

 Next step, we initialize React environment: